knowledgeboard/knowledgeboard.github.io/templates/blog.md

 find the proper raid thing, but hopefully gonna be quick tomorrow!

 Then finishing some manuals for my programs and off we go!

+### 2024-07-23 10:03

+Back from the gym :D GOOD quick session with Amy!
+Deadlift and a bit of dumbbell rows.
+Basically tried my best for deadlifts xD Did 190kg!
+Felt really really heavy xD But did get it up and I'm not feeling bad with my back!
+Feels fine!